 Mixers installed at priority sites in the Peel to improve quality of remaining pools.

-Inflows into the dam are low and transmission losses below Chaffey Dam in 2019 were at record high levels.
+Inflows into the dam were low and transmission losses below Chaffey Dam in 2019 were at record high levels.

 Supply below Dungowan restricted from the start of December 2019 and alternative supply required for downstream commercial users.
 Inflows from rainfall in January and February 2020 has provided some supplies for high priority security users.